Kéköldi

 The Indigenous Territory of Kéköldi is one of the Costa Rican indigenous communities and one of the four of the Bribri people.
 It was created in 1977 and has about 210 inhabitants.
 It is located in the Talamanca-Caribe biological corridor that covers about 36,000 hectares in the canton of Talamanca, Limón Province.
 Since 1994, the reserve is run by the Kéköldi Wak ka Köneke Association (Kéköldi Land Carers), which works to preserve indigenous culture and purchase additional land to reforest and conserve.
 The majority of the population speaks both Bribri and Spanish.
 The reserve has a biological station for scientific research and a bird watching area for tourists.

+Environment

 The reserve area includes both primary and secondary forest, as well as a communal reforested area with timber, medicinal and fruit species, and plantations of palm, pejibaye and cocoa.
 The Bribri have also created a breeding program for green iguanas, which are raised for meat and released into the forest.
 The reserve's land includes the sources of the Aköldi (Hotel Creek) and Kéköldi (Cocles) rivers, which provide water to the nearby towns of Puerto Viejo, Hone Creek, Patiño, Olivia and Margarita.
+The site has been designated an Important Bird Area (IBA) by BirdLife International.